truenas/documentation/content/SCALE/SCALECLIReference/Network/CLIDNS.md

 To enter a string and define additional parameters, enter the `query` command and press <kbd>space</kbd> to see the autofill `namespace` option.
 Press <kbd>space</kbd> again to see additional autofill argument options.
-Entering the string customize the information the `query` command returns.
+Entering the string customizes the information the `query` command returns.

 From the CLI prompt, enter: